2019 Public Policy Slate

 The nonprofit sector has seen its capacity severely diminished over the past two decades of ceaseless government budget cuts at the federal and state levels.
 Philanthropy New York is generally opposed to tax reform legislation that would further decrease federal revenues because it would directly lead to further cuts in spending that would broadly impact the nonprofit sector.

-2018 Activities: The effects of decreased revenues on the nonprofit sector did arise in the course of public debate on tax reform.
+2019 Activities: The effects of decreased revenues on the nonprofit sector did arise in the course of public debate on the TCJA.
 PNY will continue to talk with NY Senators and Representatives to communicate our established positions in favor of tax reform that sustains and grows charitable giving and opposition to the elimination of the estate tax, as well as the potential ramifications that any potential reduction in overall government spending will have on the nonprofit sector.
 In particular, PNY will advocate for the phase out of elements of the TCJA that decreased federal revenues, which have led directly to increasing federal budget deficits and pressure on funding for social programs and entitlements.

 New York State Concerns